Intralink-Spine, Inc. Announces Continuation of CLBP Clinical Study

 LEXINGTON, KY, January 7, 2020

-Intralink-Spine, Inc. announces that it has received unanimous approval from the Data Safety Monitoring Board (DSMB) to proceed with the Réjuve® clinical safety study (GEM-SE) for chronic low back pain (CLBP).
+Intralink-Spine, Inc. announces that it has received unanimous approval from the Data Safety Monitoring Board (DSMB) to proceed with the Réjuve® (GENT-ISD) clinical safety study (GEM-SE) for chronic low back pain (CLBP).
 As a result, ILS will be adding new sites to broaden Principal Investigator (PI) and participant representation in Australia.

 “After careful review of the patient data, the DSMB has unanimously decided to approve the continuation of the GEM-SE study”, states Dr. Harwant Singh, Orthopaedic Surgeon at Pantai Hospital and DSMB Chairman.